leonmakise/leonmakise.github.io/_pages/about.md

 # 🔥 News
-- *2024.09*: &nbsp;🎉🎉 We release a repo regarding with [*All-in-one Image Restoration*](https://github.com/leonmakise/Awesome-All-in-one-Image-Restoration-Methods), please follow and star it.
+- *2024.09*: &nbsp;🥂 We release a repo regarding with [*All-in-one Image Restoration*](https://github.com/leonmakise/Awesome-All-in-one-Image-Restoration-Methods), please follow and star it.
 We are awlays updating those recent awesome methods on this arising task.
 The comprehensive survey on All-in-one Image Restoration is on the way, stay tune with us~
-- *2024.08*: &nbsp;🎉🎉 Our new paper [*Perceive-IR*](https://arxiv.org/abs/2408.15994) is on ArXiv now (All-in-one Image Restoration).
+- *2024.08*: &nbsp;✨ Our new paper [*Perceive-IR*](https://arxiv.org/abs/2408.15994) is on ArXiv now (All-in-one Image Restoration).
-- *2023.06*: &nbsp;🎉🎉 Our new paper [*ProRes*](https://arxiv.org/abs/2306.13653) is on ArXiv now (Universal/All-in-one Image Restoration).
+- *2023.06*: &nbsp;✨ Our new paper [*ProRes*](https://arxiv.org/abs/2306.13653) is on ArXiv now (Universal/All-in-one Image Restoration).
-<span class='show_paper_citations' data='BJUlpoMAAAAJ:qjMakFHDy7sC'></span>
-- *2023.04*: &nbsp;🎉🎉 One paper is accepted by Neural Networks.
+- *2023.04*: &nbsp;🎉 One paper is accepted by Neural Networks.
-- *2022.06*: &nbsp;🎉🎉 One paper is accepted by ACM MM 2022.
+- *2022.06*: &nbsp;🎉 One paper is accepted by ACM MM 2022.
-- *2021.03*: &nbsp;🎉🎉 One paper is accepted by CVPR 2021.
+- *2021.03*: &nbsp;🎉 One paper is accepted by CVPR 2021.
-- *2020.10*: &nbsp;🎉🎉 One paper is accepted by Pattern Recognition.
+- *2020.10*: &nbsp;🎉 One paper is accepted by Pattern Recognition.
-- *2019.05*: &nbsp;🎉🎉 One paper is accepted by IJCAI 2019.
+- *2019.05*: &nbsp;🎉 One paper is accepted by IJCAI 2019.

 # 📝 Publications
 Note: * Equal contribution, ^ corresponding.